5 Tips on How to choose Pool Pavers and Pool Coping – by Armstone

 Creating a more traditional look, this type of coping suits the Character style home.
 It’s perfect for safety and gives a warm feeling to your pool.

-If your pool is getting constant sun, darker coloured coping and pavers can get quite hot.
+If your pool is getting constant sun, darker coloured pavers will get quite hot and walking barefoot will be almost impossible.

 This is an unwavering fact.